edstott/ES-synth-starter/doc/LabPart1.md

       Remove the lines that control the row select addresses and row select enable from the `readCols()` function.

-   2. In the `loop()` function, create an array that will store the reading from each row in the matrix
+   2. In the `loop()` function, create a bit vector that will store the state of each element in the key matrix

       ```c++
-      uint8_t keyArray[7];
+      std::bitset<32> inputs;
       ```

       Place a for loop around your call to `readCols()`.
 			This will be the key scanning loop and it should loop over the row numbers 0 to 2.
-			For each row, it should set the row select address then read the columns.
+			For each row, it should set the row select address then read the columns and copy the results into the `inputs` bitset
-			The result should be stored in keyArray using the row number as the array index.

-      `keyArray` has seven elements because the key matrix has 7 rows, but we’ll only read rows 0 to 2 for now because that range covers the 12 music keys.
+      `inputs` has 32 elements because the key matrix has 32 elements, but we’ll only read elements 0 to 11 for now because that range covers the 12 music keys.

       The switch matrix columns take some time to switch from logic 0 to logic 1 when the row select changes due to parasitic capacitance.
 			Add a small delay inside your loop between the calls to `setRow()` and `readCols()`: